JulianKemmerer/PipelineC/docs/pypeline_guide.md

 ## 1 What is pypeline?

-pypeline lets you describe digital hardware using Python syntax.
+Pypeline lets you describe digital hardware using Python syntax.
 A design file is a regular Python module.
 Module-level code (constants, type definitions, helper factories) runs as plain Python at compile time.
-Functions whose arguments and return value carry type annotations describe hardware circuits; the compiler translates their bodies into logic and emits VHDL via the PipelineC backend.
+Functions whose arguments and return value carry type annotations describe hardware circuits; the compiler translates their bodies into logic and emits VHDL via the PypelineC backend.

 The mental model: **a hardware-annotated function is a circuit module**, not a subroutine.
 Its inputs and outputs are wires, its local variables are signals, and every line of its body describes combinational or sequential logic.

-Pure (combinational) functions are automatically pipelined by PipelineC to meet timing — you write the dataflow, the tool inserts pipeline registers wherever needed to hit the target clock frequency.
+Pure (combinational) functions can be automatically pipelined by PypelineC to meet timing — you write the dataflow, the tool inserts pipeline registers wherever needed to hit the target clock frequency.